DRAKZO010/Atlantix2k26/README.md

 ## 📞 **SUPPORT**

 For questions about this code:
-- **Event Email:** hello@autotron2026.com
+- **Event Email:** hello@Atlantix2026.com
-- **Support Email:** support@autotron2026.com
+- **Support Email:** support@Atlantix2026.com
 - **Phone:** +91 98765 43210, +91 87654 32109

 ---

-**🎉 READY TO USE:** This is the complete, production-ready source code for the Autotron Hackathon 2026 website with all features working perfectly!
+**🎉 READY TO USE:** This is the complete, production-ready source code for the Atlantix Hackathon 2026 website with all features working perfectly!

 **Organized by:** Park College of Engineering and Technology, Coimbatore
 **Event Date:** January 15-16, 2026 | 24 Hours | ₹50,000 Prize Pool